 - You need to download the Go compiler from the official website and follow the directions to install it based on your operating system being either Windows, MacOS or any of the Linux distributions.

 - You need a code editor like visual studio, atom or sublime text.
 Alternatively, you can download an Integrated Development Environment (IDE).
 An IDE is an improved code editor with added qualities customized to help you write and execute codes easier.
-Golang is the most popular IDE used for developing Go programs.
+Goland is the most popular IDE used for developing Go programs.

 - You need to have an understanding of Go basic data types like int, strings, and float.